Enip-OIXth/Pinerig-Documentation/manual/feature_set/rig_types/limbs.rst

 Rear Paw
 ==============

-Derivative of `limbs.paw`_ with extended IK suitable for use in rear paws.
+Derivative of `Paw`_ with extended IK suitable for use in rear paws.
 The additional IK tries to maintain thigh and paw bones (1st and 3rd) in a nearly parallel orientation as the main IK control moves and rotates.